 If a UE multiplexes in a PUCCH first HARQ-ACK information associated with unicast SPS PDSCH receptions and second HARQ-ACK information associated with multicast SPS PDSCH receptions and having same priority value as the first HARQ-ACK information in a same PUCCH, the UE determines the PUCCH resource from SPS-PUCCH-AN-List for unicast SPS PDSCH receptions as described in clause 9.2.1.

+If a UE multiplexes in a PUCCH only HARQ-ACK information associated with multicast SPS PDSCHs receptions of same priority that is according to the second HARQ-ACK reporting mode, the UE determines the PUCCH resource from the sps-PUCCH-AN-List configured for unicast as described in clause 9.2.1, if UE is not provided sps-PUCCH-AN-ListMulticast.
 If a UE multiplexes in a PUCCH only multicast HARQ-ACK information according to second HARQ-ACK reporting modes and CSI reports, the UE determines a PUCCH resource as described in clause 9.2.5.2 for multiplexing CSI reports with HARQ-ACK information that is in response to PDSCH receptions without corresponding PDCCHs.

 < Unchanged parts are omitted >